b-branco/spacebound-minds-resources/sleep.md

 # Want to learn more?

-Jessi from SciShow Kids explains why we need to sleep, and how to get good sleep in the video below:
+Jessi from SciShow Kids explains why we need to sleep, and how to get good sleep:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/_aAmaCeq9v4?si=4AWu0mAThP2tKFcy" title="SciShow Kids - Why do we need sleep?" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="400" height="225" src="https://www.youtube.com/embed/_aAmaCeq9v4?si=4AWu0mAThP2tKFcy" title="SciShow Kids - Why do we need sleep?" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Watch Operation Ouch get a sleep study and see how doctors can measure your sleep:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/sWEuvQujt_4?si=KfzkQuQWhxWCKwqm" title="Operation Ouch - The Sleep Test" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="400" height="225" src="https://www.youtube.com/embed/sWEuvQujt_4?si=KfzkQuQWhxWCKwqm" title="Operation Ouch - The Sleep Test" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Here's some more links you can check out to learn all about how to have a good night's sleep: